EAD-CS-GROUP2/MSC_EAD_CS/README.md

 <li>MongoDB 3.0</li>
 </ul>

+##Deployment
+* Building the system - Navigate to the project directory & execute the following maven command.
+`mvn clean install`

+* Start Mongo daemon on the server [need help?](http://docs.mongodb.org/master/tutorial/manage-mongodb-processes/) `./mongod`

+* Make changes to the app configuration file if needed: src/main/resources/application.properties (uses the default mongo port: 27017)

+* To run the App either could use the pre-configured maven jetty server by executing following command: `mvn jetty:run` (now the app will be started at http://localhost:8099/FMS)
+Copy the target/FMS.war to the installed tomcatHome/webapps folder & start the tomcat by running ./bin/startup.sh

 ##Demonstration
+* Test backoffice staff user will be created- username: staff1@msc.ship | password: 123
 * The vessel coordinates updating is mocked through an application which uses the */ajax/updateVesselLocation* web service API call.
+* System Log file location: User-Home/fms.log